FDA panel endorses booster shot for J&J COVID-19 vaccine

 Advisers to the Food and Drug Administration weighed J&J’s proposal for a flexible booster schedule.
 The company said the extra dose adds important protection as early as two months after initial vaccination — but that it might work better if people wait until six months later.

-The FDA’s advisory panel voted unanimously that the booster should be offered at least two months after immunization but didn’t suggest a firm time.
+The FDA’s advisory panel voted unanimously that a booster should be offered without setting a firm time.
 The advisers cited growing evidence that J&J recipients are more vulnerable to infection than people who got vaccines from competitors Pfizer or Moderna— and that most got their single dose many months ago.

 Although Friday’s meeting is part of an ongoing evaluation of vaccine boosters, many of the experts said it makes more sense to think of J&J’s vaccine as a two-dose vaccine.